Wuralee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-print name of current user
+prints all groups of current user